What is Deep Learning?

 In deep learning, large artificial neural networks are fed learning algorithms and ever-increasing amounts of data, continuously improving their ability to "think" and "learn.”
 "Deep" refers to the many layers the neural network accumulates over time, with performance improving as the network gets deeper.
 While most deep learning is currently done with human supervision, the aim is to create neural networks that are able to train themselves and "learn" independently.

 Why deep learning?

 Neural nets have been around since the 1950s, but only in recent years have both computational power and data storage capabilities advanced to the point where deep learning can be used to create exciting new technologies.

-Leverage our newly enhanced Pointnext advisory, professional, and operational support services offering for deep learning, including a new HPE GreenLake Flex Capacity offering for deep learning.
+HPE Pointnext: Leverage our newly enhanced Pointnext advisory, professional, and operational support services offerings for deep learning, including HPE GreenLake Flex Capacity.

 Flexible consumption: Consume your deep learning infrastructure using a flexible, on-demand consumption model.
 Get scalable capacity as needed, paying only for what you use, including servers, storage, networks, software, and services.

 Galvanizing manufacturing with artificial intelligence and deep learning

 Discover how manufacturers are blending computer-aided engineering (CAE) and data-driven AI and deep learning technologies to improve operations and support more products, profitably.